Ingredient Comparison

 A solid dairy fat made from churned cream, used in baking, cooking, and as a spread.
 Adds richness, flavor, and tenderness to baked goods.

-6 substitutes available
+6 substitute options available

 A flavorful oil pressed from olives, used in Mediterranean cooking, dressings, sautéing, and as a finishing oil.

-5 substitutes available
+5 substitute options available

 Key Differences